chocolatey/docs/input/en-us/faqs.md

 * You write the underlying software that the package installs.
 For instance the ReSharper package that comes directly from JetBrains.
 * You put in a lot of good packages and your packages will eventually become trusted.

-For a package to switch to trusted, a moderator must manually make the change.
-It is not an automated process.
+In most cases, a package will only be switched to trusted after a few versions have been approved by moderators without any changes being required.
+This is to ensure that the package has been looked at by more than one person, since automated testing does not catch everything.
+Switching a package to trusted status is a manual change by a moderator.
+It is not an automated process, and does not happen imediately even if you are the software author.

 > :memo: **NOTE**
 >